Neon Deploy: Learn how Neon helps developers ship faster with Postgres. Grab your ticket

 When you add a new project, Neon creates the following resources by default:

-• A primary branch called main.
-You can create child branches from the primary branch or from any previously created branch.
+• A default branch called main.
+You can create child branches from the default branch or from any previously created branch.
 For more information, see Manage branches.

-• A single read-write compute endpoint.
-This is the compute instance associated with the branch.
+• A single primary read-write compute.
+This is the compute associated with the branch.
 For more information, see Manage computes.

 About the Settings page